Introduction to main features

 Check PHPP Takes you to cells with common items to check, keeps a record of your response, customisable

 The window tool helps you add windows by entering much of the data for you.
 On the windows tab it enters the dimensions, ‘1’s and ‘0’s and name and quantity.
 On the Shading tab it puts together a specific formula for the d reveal, and d over.
-You can now choose, for example, a 3 pane window and change the quantity of the middle pane to 10, if they are all the same, to get a 12 pane window.
+The advanced formulas option for the d reveal can accommodate updates to the width of the whole window, width of each pane, changes to the frame selection and changes to frame dimensions.
+This minimises the amount of work you have to do as the design evolves.
+Some window styles allow you to change the quantity of middle panes (these are marked with blue shading).
+You can now choose, for example, a 3 pane window and change the quantity of the middle pane to 10 if they are all the same, to get a 12 pane window.
 The d reveal will still be correct if you change the quantity of any pane.

 A new D reveal tool calculates the d reveal (and d over) where you already have the window tab and frame information entered.